ssp21/ssp21-spec/ssp21.md

 * MSVK - Master static private key
 * MSPK - Master static public key

-Symmetric session keys in this this section use the following abbrevations:
+Symmetric keys in this this section use the following abbrevations:

 * CK - a *chaining key* used as an intermediate key and later stretched into two session keys
 * AK - an *authentication key* used to authenticate both parties prior to final session key derivation